Foundation Announces Community Grant Recipients

 With a mission to offer practical support, understanding and education to those impacted by mental illness, Empire Mental Health Support serves as an advocate for affordable, accessible and effective treatments and works to dispel myths and misperceptions surrounding these conditions.

 The organization serves as an active partner of the Suicide Prevention Taskforce and partners with the Sioux Falls Police Department and NAMI SD to provide training to assist officers when responding to someone with a mental illness or substance use crisis.

 The Community Fund grant will provide support for the organization’s capacity-building efforts, including print and online marketing initiatives to build greater awareness.

 Since 2010, Lost&Found has been working to help prevent suicide among teens and young adults across South Dakota by gathering data, assembling information and training volunteers.
 Over the last decade, more than 750 students across the state have partnered with Lost&Found, either through its advocacy training and peer mentorship programs or as a member of a campus chapter.
 The organization’s Campus Resilience Index, an effort to assess the suicide prevention capacity of college and technical school campuses and their communities, comes at an important time.
 In 2021, more South Dakotans died by suicide than ever before in recorded history.
-And today, for those between the ages of 10-19 in the state, suicide stands as the leading cause of death.
-The Index identifies areas of strength in prevention and recommends programs, policies and resources campus’ can use to help reduce suicide risk.

 The Community Fund grant will provide operational support to help the organization meet surging demands for services.